History of the Central Intelligence Agency: Indochina, Tibet and the Vietnam War (1954–1975)

 Sometime between 1959 and 1961, the CIA started Project Tiger, a program of dropping South Vietnamese agents into North Vietnam to gather intelligence.
 These were a tragic failure; the Deputy Chief for Project Tiger, Captain Do Van Tien, admitted that he was an agent for Hanoi.

 President Ngo Dinh Diem's Government, however, continued its unofficial policy of violently repressing the Buddhist majority.
 On August 23, 1963, after being approached by a South Vietnamese General, John F. Kennedy ordered the newly appointed 5th U.S. Ambassador to South Vietnam to make detailed plans for Diem's replacement.
 The CIA's 4th DI John McCone compared Diem to a bad pitcher, saying that it would be unwise to get rid of him unless you could replace him with a better one.
 Kennedy's Cabinet was dubious about the coup, and JFK would come to regret it.

-U.S. Ambassador Henry Cabot Lodge Jr., a longtime political opponent of JFK, was envious that the CIA station had more money, power, and people than his own staff.
+U.S. Ambassador Henry Cabot Lodge Jr., a long time political opponent of JFK, was envious that the CIA station had more money, power, and people than his own staff.
 The CIA Chief of Station Vietnam, John H. Richardson Sr, for his part, sharing his director's skepticism, was still opposed to a coup.
 Thus developed the 'Lodge-Richardson Feud'.
 That feud came to a climax when Lodge revealed the name of his rival, John H. Richardson (CIA), to a reporter, Richard Starnes, branding him – and also 'outing' him – as an agent of the CIA; after the 'outed' Richardson was recalled to Langley, Virginia, Lodge completed the feud by later moving into Richardson's Saigon house, which was larger than the one Lodge had been in.

 The coup occurred on 1 November 1963.